Asian Chicken Salad in Lettuce Cups

 - 3 1/2 tablespoons rice vinegar

-- 3-4 very thin scallions, sliced very thinly lengthwise, then quartered
+- 3-4 very thin scallions,green and white parts sliced very thinly lengthwise, then quartered

-- 1 small hot red pepper, seeded and diced
+- 1 small hot red pepper, seeded, diced

 - 2 tablespoons fresh chopped cilantro, plus extra cilantro leaves for topping filled lettuce cups

-- 6 ounce (half of the 12 ounce package) Korean style cellophane noodles, cooked for five minutes in boiling water drained and rinsed three times, then cut into smaller pieces using kitchen shears
+- 6 ounce Korean style cellophane noodles, cooked for five minutes in salted boiling water, drained and rinsed three times, then cut into smaller pieces using kitchen shears

 - 2 tablespoons soy sauce